Cane Toad or Native Frog

 An excellent resource by City of Gold Coast which will help you ID local frogs as well as giving guidance on how to create frog habitat.

-This is definitely the best book our there on frog and tadpole ID, described as ‘the most comprehensive and thorough treatment of a continental frog fauna that there has ever been’.
+This is definitely one of the best books out there on frog and tadpole ID, described as ‘the most comprehensive and thorough treatment of a continental frog fauna that there has ever been’.
 Includes detailed information and photographs of Australia’s frog species from egg to adult.
-It’s quite expensive but there are 3 available in Gold Coast Libraries.
+It’s quite expensive but there are usually copies available in local libraries.

 Detailed information on frog species from all over Australia